chainstack/docs/docs/operations/avalanche/debug-and-trace-apis.md

 # Debug and trace APIs

-A dedicated Avalanche full or archive node has the `debug_*` API methods enabled.
+You can deploy an [elastic](/glossary/elastic-node) Avalanche archive node with the enabled debug and trace APIs starting from the <a href="https://chainstack.com/pricing/" target="_blank">Business plan</a> as the Geth [client implementation](/operations/ethereum/clients).

 For the full list of the available debug and trace API methods, see [Debug namespace](https://geth.ethereum.org/docs/rpc/ns-debug).

+You can deploy [dedicated](/glossary/dedicated-node) Avalanche nodes starting from the <a href="https://chainstack.com/pricing/" target="_blank">Business plan</a>.

 ## Usage examples